c4-calderon/c4-calderon.github.io/_posts/2025-07-03-Seismic-Events-at-Mount-Vesuvius.md

 </div>

-As we can see, there are fields like `latitude` and `md_error` with a count of less than 12027 entries.
-We need to understand why.
+⚠️ As we can see, there are fields like `latitude` and `md_error` with a count of less than 12027 entries.
+We need to understand why:

+Let's count `null` and `empty strings` for each field:

 ```python